-The sudden and previously unexplained evacuation of a New Mexico solar observatory on Sept.
-6 was prompted by a child pornography investigation, according to Federal Bureau of Investigation documents.
+The sudden and previously unexplained evacuation of a New Mexico solar observatory late last year was prompted by a child pornography investigation, according to Federal Bureau of Investigation documents.

 The FBI opened a child exploitation images—also known as “child pornography”—investigation involving a janitor’s computer found at the observatory, and agents tracked wireless signals used to access child porn, according to an FBI search warrant affidavit.

 The Associated Press reported that a search warrant filed mid-September in federal court in Las Cruces said the facility’s chief observer, who was not identified, told FBI agents in August he found a laptop computer with child pornography several months earlier but did not immediately report the discovery to authorities because he was “distracted” by an unspecified urgent issue at the observatory.

 The search warrant provided to a judge the justifications for agents to search computers, cellphones or tablets owned by the janitor, Joshua Lee Cope, and the house trailer where he lives.